KoelnAPI/data/data/environment/weather-dwd-2667/README.md

 ## Tools

-The script download.sh can be used to acquire the latest source data.
+The script "download.sh" can be used to acquire the latest source data.

+"analysis.R" is an [R](http://www.r-project.org/) script that can be used to as a starting point to analyse and visualize the data.

 ## Updates